-Monitoring the significant issues related to the Financial Statements, Viability and Going Concern
+Monitoring the significant issues related to the financial statements, Viability and Going Concern After discussions with the Property Advisor and the external auditor, the Committee determined that the key risk of material misstatement of the Company's financial statements was in relation to the valuation of investment property.

-After discussions with the Property Advisor and the external auditor, the Committee determined that the key risk of material misstatement of the Company's Financial Statements was in relation to the valuation of investment property.
+Valuation of investment property

-Valuation of investment property Mitigation A significant focus for the Audit Committee is the valuation of the Group's property portfolio carried out at half year in June and at the financial year end in December each year, as this is a key determinant The Group has appointed Jones Lang LaSalle (JLL) to act as the Independent Property Valuer ('the valuer').
-The Audit Committee is satisfied that the valuer is independent and that it conducts its work in accordance with the Royal Institution of Chartered Surveyors Valuation Standards (RICS). of the Group's IFRS NAV, EPRA NTA, its profit or loss and the Property Advisor's remuneration.
-The Property Valuation Committee reviews the valuer's report, the methodology adopted, and the assumptions incorporated to assess the adequacy of the valuation.
-They also meet the independent valuers JLL as part of the valuation review.
+A significant focus for the Audit Committee is the valuation of the Group's property portfolio carried out at half year in June and at the financial year end in December each year, as this is a key determinant of the Group's IFRS NAV, EPRA NTA, its profit or loss and the Property Advisor's remuneration.